Julie Larson-Green

 Julie Larson-Green (born 1962) is the former chief experience officer (CXO) of the Office Experience Organization at Microsoft, where she worked 1993 through 2017.
 She subsequently joined Qualtrics as their CXO.

 Larson-Green notably managed the implementation of ribbons in Microsoft Office 2007, replacing the menu-driven interface with context-specific "ribbons" for which she won a technical leadership award in 2013.
 In addition, she led the efforts to evolve Microsoft's Metro design language (to become known as "Metro Style") to also ship as part of Windows 8, in 2012.
-"User interface is customer service for the computer."

 Early life

 Larson-Green grew up in Maple Falls, in Whatcom County, Washington.

 Education and early career

 Larson-Green graduated with a Master's degree in Computer Science Engineering from Seattle University and a Bachelor's degree in business administration from Western Washington University.
 Her first job was in tech support for Aldus, creator of PageMaker desktop publishing software.
 A self-taught programmer, Larson-Green completed her master's degree in software engineering and was then recruited as development lead at Aldus.